Blair Gibbs is an adviser to VolteFace. He is a former senior adviser to both Boris Johnson and Michael Gove.

 Other countries which instigated a medical regime had to overcome establishment objections, or even government opposition as in Canada, where Stephen Harper’s Conservative Government was forced to grant patients access only after a Supreme Court ruling.
 The avenue for crowd-funded litigation remains open in the UK, and might yet be the best way to force reluctant Ministers to address the issue.

 But campaign pressure and even legal action will not by themselves achieve rapid change unless politicians are persuaded that this is the right course to embark on.
 And for that they need expert opinion to shift, and they need political assurances about where the path leads.
 Until now, the former has been difficult because the medical establishment and the Royal Colleges have been silent or openly sceptical, and so Ministers could easily defer to experts who did not favour a law change.
 As even those dominoes start to fall, politicians will have more intellectual cover to begin consulting on the right way to introduce a medical regime, without being at odds with powerful medical lobbies.
+You can also get OCN CBD vape collection.

 The objective now is to get the British Government to concede that cannabis – safely produced to high quality standards and prescribed in a regulated, clinical context – is not dangerous, and has established health benefits for some patients.